 I asked her about where she did her laundry and she told me she had to take it to her parents house and they had to go into town twice a week to get drinking water.
 They weren't the only ones without water and that there was a shortage of water at that time.

-Picture of her three boys
+Picture of her three boys and her daughter also, Marie |

 She just shook her head and said over and over again how hard it was without water just to drink.
 Marie's baking for festivals and other charities were made very difficult because of the need for water not only for the making of the breads, and other goodies, but for the cleanup as well.